Google Analytics 4 - Data Table Widget

 On this page:

-You can now report on GA4 properties under Optmyzr Google Analytics Reporting.
+Report on GA4 properties under Optmyzr Google Analytics Reporting using different performance table widgets.

 Data Tables